Dynatrace/Dynatrace-AppMon-Big-Data-Business-Transaction-Bridge/README.md

 <p>
 Adjust the directory names according to your needs. </p>
 <p>
-In order to let flume write to Hadoop you will need to modify the flume configuration to use the HDFS sink instead of the file sink (also see <a href="attachments_120913927_1_SampleHDFSSetup-conf.properties">sample attachment</a>). </p>
+In order to let flume write to Hadoop you will need to modify the flume configuration to use the HDFS sink instead of the file sink (also see <a href="SampleHDFSSetup-conf.properties">sample attachment</a>). </p>
 <div class="confbox programlisting">
 <div class="content">
 <pre><code># Name the components on this agent